-- o Provide accommodations/modifications to the classroom and/or special education teacher - Provide direct, indirect and/or consultative services - Conduct ongoing periodic monitoring of progress and/or concerns with the educational team to ensure accommodations/modifications are being implemented - o Collect data regarding performance given strategies - o Document communication with educational team and outside resources - o Participate in the 504 meetings to provide relevant information and updates - Students with speech therapy services on a 504 plan will receive intervention services from the DSI Speech Language Pathologist.
+- Provide accommodations/modifications to the classroom and/or special education teacher - o Provide direct, indirect and/or consultative services - Conduct ongoing periodic monitoring of progress and/or concerns with the educational team to ensure accommodations/modifications are being implemented

+- Collect data regarding performance given strategies - o Document communication with educational team and outside resources - o Participate in the 504 meetings to provide relevant information and updates - Students with speech therapy services on a 504 plan will receive intervention services from the DSI Speech Language Pathologist.

-If you have any questions regarding the 504 Process, you may contact the identified 504 Coordinator at your school or Colin Bishop, 504 Specialist at 202-904-8862 (cell)/ 202- 442-5485 or Colin.Bishop@dc.gov.
-For further information pertaining to 504, please refer to:
+If you have any questions regarding the 504 Process, you may contact the identified 504 Coordinator at your school or the 504 Specialist at DCPS.504@dc.gov

-H. MISSED RELATED SERVICES GUIDELINES
+M. MISSED RELATED SERVICES GUIDELINES

-Refer to the Appendix for the Missed Related Service Sessions, Truancy and Due Diligence Guidelines dated July 2016 for additional information.
+Refer to the Appendix for the Missed Related Service Sessions, Truancy and Due Diligence Guidelines dated April 2017 for additional information.